 This course is an excellent introduction to mindfulness for beginners.
 MAPs class lays the foundation for a daily meditation practice and provides insight into the basics of mindfulness and how it can be applied to daily life.
 It is also appropriate for an experienced practitioner who wishes to revitalize his/her practice.
 MAPs is helpful for people of all backgrounds and religions.

-Tuesday and Wednesday – Dr. Manijeh Motaghy – A Founder, Executive Director and Teacher at Perfectly Here.
+Wednesday – Dr. Manijeh Motaghy – A Founder, Executive Director and Teacher at Perfectly Here.
 She is also the Founder and CEO of Mindful Business Institute.
 She is an Authorized Mindfulness teacher through UCLA MARC and holds a Doctorate in Psychology of Organization Management.
 For more on her bio, click on her name above.

 Sunday – Daniel Davis – Currently Daniel works with UCLA’s Mindful Awareness Research Center and is a Buddhist Chaplain at USC.
 He is also the Co-founder and a teacher at Mindful Valley, a nonprofit mindfulness training organization.
 He has formally practiced Theravada and Zen meditation since 1986.

 This class will take place in Tarzana at: 19100 Ventura Blvd #5, Los Angeles, CA 91356.
 Parking is free and there no time limits in the front after 6:00pm.
 There are also plenty of free parking in the lot behind Tarzana Cultural Center.
 When you arrive at the shopping center go to the second floor and go all the way to the East side of the building.
 Go into the hallway and we will be the last door on the right.

 Refund, Make-up and Cancellation Policy